WPBP/WordPress-Plugin-Boilerplate-Powered/README.md

 Check on the [wiki](https://github.com/Mte90/WordPress-Plugin-Boilerplate-Powered/wiki/Useful-resources-or-code-examples)!

-##Installation

-PS: Use the Yeoman generator in the Generator Tool is better and simple!

-1. Copy the `plugin-name` directory into your `wp-content/plugins` directory
-2. Navigate to the *Plugins* dashboard page
-3. Locate the menu item that reads *TODO*
-4. Click on *Activate*

-This will activate the WordPress Plugin Boilerplate Powered.
-Because the Boilerplate has no real functionality, nothing will be added to WordPress; however, this demonstrates exactly how your plugin should behave while you're working with the Boilerplate.

 ##Recommended Tools

 ###Generator Tool

-For WordPress Plugin Boilerplate Powered exist a Yeoman generator that allows you to choose the libraries you need with a small customization.
+For WordPress Plugin Boilerplate Powered exist a code generator that allows you to choose the libraries you need with a small customization.
 Link to repo: [https://github.com/Mte90/generator-wp-plugin-boilerplate-powered/](https://github.com/Mte90/generator-wp-plugin-boilerplate-powered/)

 ##License